bartekmp/osmosmjerka/README.md

 On mobile screens, some interface elements are reduced to minimum, to keep as much space for the playing area as possible.

 ## The admin page
 The admin page can be accessed via the `/admin` endpoint, which displays a login screen.
+The system now supports multiple user roles with different access levels:

+### User Roles and Authentication
+- **Root Administrator**: Created automatically on first startup, has full system access including user management
+- **Administrative Users**: Can manage word database but cannot create/delete other users
+- **Regular Users**: Game access only (future feature)

-The login credentials, i.e. admin username and password hash must be provided via `.env` file (check the `.env.example` file) or the respective env variables before the application is started.
+The login credentials for the root admin (username and password hash) must be provided via `.env` file (check the `.env.example` file) or the respective env variables before the application is started.
+Additional users can be created through the user management interface.

 ![Admin page](docs/assets/osmosmjerka-admin.gif)